cocrafts/graphql/README.md

 A GraphQL Server setup for cross runtimes, supporting both dedicated servers and serverless environments.
 Compliant with the [`graphql-ws` protocol](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md).

+## Overview

-This project provides a unified GraphQL backend architecture that can run on dedicated servers, local development environments, and AWS Lambda infrastructure with API Gateway and WebSocket Gateway support.
+This project provides a unified GraphQL backend architecture that can run on dedicated servers, local development environments, and AWS Lambda infrastructure.
+The same GraphQL schema and resolvers work across all environments.

-## Architecture Overview

-The project consists of three main packages that work together to provide a seamless GraphQL experience across different runtime environments:

-### Core Components

-- **GraphQL Schema**: Single schema definition shared across all environments
-- **Query/Mutation/Subscription Resolvers**: Unified resolver logic
-- **WebSocket Support**: GraphQL subscriptions via WebSocket protocol
-- **Pub/Sub Engine**: Abstract interface for event distribution

 ## Packages

 ### @cocrafts/graphql-lambda

-AWS Lambda adapters for GraphQL with support for HTTP and WebSocket APIs, Redis storage, and distributed pub/sub.
+AWS Lambda adapters for GraphQL with HTTP and WebSocket support.

 **Features:**
 - HTTP and WebSocket adapters for AWS Lambda